microsoft/BotFramework-WebChat/samples/19.c.single-sign-on-for-teams-apps/README.md

    -  It will serve a static `index.html`
    -  During development-time, it will also serve the bot server via `/api/messages/`
       -  To enable this feature, add `PROXY_BOT_URL=http://localhost:3978` to `/web/.env`
+      -  This will forward all traffic from `https://teams-app.ngrok.io/api/messages` to `https://localhost:3978/api/messages`

 # Overview

 This sample includes multiple parts:

 -  A basic web page that:
-   -  Checks your access token or redirects to OAuth provider if it is not present or valid
+   -  Checks your access token or popups to OAuth provider if it is not present or valid
+      -  The popups is provided by Microsoft Teams thru its JavaScript SDK, provided at https://statics.teams.microsoft.com/sdk/v1.4.2/js/MicrosoftTeams.min.js
    -  Is integrated with Web Chat and piggybacks your OAuth access token on every user-initiated activity thru `channelData.oauthAccessToken`
 -  Bot
    -  On every message, it will extract the OAuth access token and obtain user's full name from Microsoft Graph

 ## Assumptions

+-  Developer understand and has hands-on experience on creating a Microsoft Teams app for tab apps
 -  Developer has an existing Intranet web app that uses OAuth to access protected resources
    -  We assume the OAuth access token lives in the browser's memory and is accessible through JavaScript
       -  Access token can live in browser memory but must be secured during transmit through the use of TLS
       -  More about security considerations can be found at [IETF RFC 6749 Section 10.3](https://tools.ietf.org/html/rfc6749#section-10.3)
+   -  We assume the web app can be hosted as a tab under Microsoft Teams app

 ## Goals

 -  Website and bot conversation supports authenticated access only
-   -  If the end-user is not authenticated or does not carry a valid authenticated token, they will be redirected to OAuth provider
+   -  If the end-user is not authenticated or does not carry a valid authenticated token, a sign-in dialog will be popped up
+   -  This website resembles a company landing page, in which authenticated content (e.g. vacation balance) and bot conversation is required to co-exist on the same page
 -  Bot will receive OAuth access token from the website

 ## Content of the `.env` files